teisdbr/winlibrs-docs-test/librs-spec.md

 ## Incident Number (2)
 ___

 **Description:** Agency unique, in-house assigned case number.
+It is used to link subsequent update submissions to the original submission.
+This number will be encrypted prior to any dissemination of data to ensure that the recipient cannot identify the actual case.
 The Incident Number should contain the current year as part of it when possible to prevent duplication/reuse of incident numbers across different years.
+EG 20-000001 for the first incident of 2020.

-**Data Characteristics:** 12 Character Alpha
+**Data Characteristics:** 12 Character Alpha.
+Cannot be Blank, and must be unique for each Agency (IE Agency A and B can both have an Incident Number 20-00001, but Agency A cannot have two Incidents with Incident Number 20-00001).
 ### Requirements:
 ___